microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 An InfoBar is a persistent, actionable, app-wide notification intended for displaying critical and/or actionable information that impact app perception or user experience.

 ## Is this the right control?
-Use an InfoBar control when a user needs to be informed of, acknowledge, or take action on a message.
+Use an InfoBar control when a user should be informed of, acknowledge, or take action on a message.
 By default the notification will remain in the content area until dismissed by the user but will not necessarily break user flow.

 An InfoBar will take up space in your layout and behave like any other child elements.
 It will not cover up other content or float on top of it.

-Do not use an InfoBar control to confirm or respond directly to a user action, for transient alerts, or for non-essential messages.
+Do not use an InfoBar control to confirm or respond directly to a user action, for time-sensitive alerts, or for non-essential messages.

-### Scenarios
+### Remarks
 Use an InfoBar that dismiss via the user or when the status is resolved for scenarios that **directly** impact app perception or experience ⚠

 - Internet connectivity lost